-Mr. Hirsch also tracked Arthur Keeney (1893-1955), a Florida and Washington D.C. newsman who served during World War II in the Office of War Information.
-“Since Keeney’s story was published only a year after Churchill was stricken (prominently) with pneumonia,” Mr. Hirsch writes, “I think it may be the first appearance of the myth.”
+But in 2009 a Churchillian reader, Ken Hirsch, used Google Book Search to track a much earlier appearance.
+This was “Dr. Lifesaver,” by Arthur Gladstone Keeney, in the December 1944 issue of Coronet, pages 17-18.
+Mr. Hirsch also tracked author Keeney (1893-1955).
+He was a Florida and Washington newsman who served during World War II in the Office of War Information.
+“Keeney published his story only a year after Churchill’s pneumonia,” Mr. Hirsch wrote.
+“So I think it may be the first appearance of the myth.”